DariaMartinovskaya/Client-Server/Client-Server_Architecture_Theory.md

 XSD stands for XML Schema Definition.
 It is a language that defines the structure, content, and constraints of XML documents.
 XSD enables XML developers to validate their documents against a schema, and to generate XML instances from a schema.
 XSD defines elements, attributes, types, and groups, as well as complex rules for data validation, inheritance, and namespaces.
 XSD is itself an XML document, and can be referenced by other XML documents using the schemaLocation or noNamespaceSchemaLocation attributes.

 WSDL and XSD are closely related, as they both use XML syntax and semantics to describe web service data.
 WSDL relies on XSD to define the data types of the web service messages, using the types element.
 WSDL can import XSD schemas from external files or inline them within the WSDL document.
 WSDL can also use other schema languages, such as RELAX NG or DTD, but XSD is the most common and widely supported one.
 XSD can also reference WSDL documents, using the import element, to reuse the data types defined by the web service.

-#### Conclusions

-A RESTful approach is the better option for applications that require CRUD operations (create, read, update, and delete).
-A good example is a content management system (CMS), which uses standard HTTP methods—POST, GET, PUT, and DELETE—to create and maintain entities.
-Additionally, REST’s ability to cache responses makes it a good fit for high-demand applications where certain requests are made frequently.
-Finally, REST is very popular, and companies that use a RESTful design for public APIs are able to cater to a wider range of developers who have dealt with REST before.

-On the other hand, systems that have strict API security requirements and regulations may benefit from a SOAP-based approach because of its built-in security measures.
-For instance, its support for WS-Security and strongly-typed contracts make SOAP a better fit for systems that send and receive highly sensitive data, such as financial and healthcare information.

 #### SOAP and REST alternatives
 While SOAP and REST have been the primary choices for building APIs during the last decades, other alternatives are becoming increasingly common.